Floating for pain relief during pregnancyTake the weight off and relax, for the good of mum and baby

 What could be one of the most exciting times of your life can become hard to cope with.

-Pregnancy can be an ideal time to float.
+Floating can provide pain relief during pregnancy.
 Water saturated in Epsom salt provides complete buoyancy for the body.
 This means you will float effortlessly on the surface, effectively removing the pressures of gravity.

 Your muscles and joints can stretch out, providing relief from pain and discomfort.
 Floating reduces blood pressure and improves circulation.

-You can also adapt your floating position to float on your front or side, whichever is most comfortable, and we will provide support equipment similar to in this photo.
+You can also adapt your floating position to float on your front or side, whichever is most comfortable.
+We provide support equipment similar to in this photo.

-Floating reduces the levels of the ‘stress hormone’ cortisol.
+Floatation therapy reduces levels of the ‘stress hormone’ cortisol.

 Reducing stress levels can only be good news for pregnant mum and unborn baby.